nyergler/in-depth-pdb/slides.rst

    -> import sys
    (Pdb)

+.. rst-class:: tip

 Asking for Help
 ===============

+.. only:: not slides

    The PDB prompt isn't the same as a Python prompt: you can do lots of Python-like things there, but it has its own rules.
 It looks confusing at first because it's optimized for speed once you know how it works.
 And you can always *ask for help*.

 ::